katninystudios/kairo/README.md

 </div>

 > [!NOTE]
 > This repo is for the desktop applications (Windows 10/11, macOS, Linux).
-For the Android repo, please see [PLATFORMS.md](/ANDROID.md).
+For the Android repo, please see our [Android repo](https://github.com/katninystudios/kairo-android).

 # About
 Kairo is a browser created by Katniny Studios, an independent, privacy-first development studio.